Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 Vitamin C: Acts as an antioxidant.

-Dietary Fiber: Promotes digestion.
+Dietary Fiber: Promotes healthy digestion.

 7. Environmental Impact and Importance